6

 4

 • You are correct, it's from 50 year old Betty Crocker cookbook and it appears in an almost identical form in a 60 year old edition.
 I'll try the baking powder version and the reduced cream of tartar version the next chance I get.
-Jul 20, 2010 at 5:12
+Commented Jul 20, 2010 at 5:12

 • 1